Is cooking for one a challenge? We can help with 10 easy "cooking for one" tips for eating healthy and saving money.

 So many recipes serve 4 or more people and for so many of us, that is just too much food.
-It’s no fun to cook a meal and then eat the same leftovers for days.
+It's no fun to cook a meal and then eat the same leftovers for days and days.

 Some recipes can be halved and some portions can be frozen for later use, but sometimes you just have to get creative in the kitchen.
 To me, that's where the fun begins.

 Here at One Dish Kitchen, this is what we do.
 We take favorite recipes and scale down the ingredients so that they are perfect for serving one person.

 Sometimes this is a fairly easy process and sometimes it will take us a number of tries to get the flavors right.
 In the end, you can be assured that all of our recipes are well-tested and absolutely delicious!